Editor's Note: This post was originally published in July 2018 and has since been updated for accuracy and comprehensiveness.

 If you’re an Amazon vendor, you know that Amazon does not hesitate to chargeback for basically everything.
-The result is leaky revenue, plus immeasurable time and frustration.
-This can often be lessened with operations and compliance checks, and although each Amazon chargeback is unique, most fall into one of two categories: shipping and packaging.
+The result is leaky revenue, immeasurable time, and frustration.
+This can often be lessened with operations and compliance checks, and although each Amazon chargeback is unique, most fall into one of two categories: shipping or packaging.
 Vendor familiarity with the types of Amazon chargebacks (below) is critical to reducing them.

 1. Purchase Order Issues